What is the Zone of proximal development and how can teacher's use this concept to promote learning outcomes?

 When a learner needs assistance, they ask their peers or instructors for advice.
 The instructor provides feedback based on the learner's performance.
 This helps them learn new strategies and techniques.
 As the learner masters these new skills, the instructor gradually reduces her involvement until she no longer offers direct instruction.
 At this point, the learner is capable of performing the activity independently.

-Zone of Proximal Development in a Classroom
+Zone of Proximal Development in the Classroom

 To help a student to move through the zone of proximal development, teachers must focus on three essential components that facilitate the learning process: